Updated July 2020

 The Graphic Design for Scientific Figures workshops have now been completed, with 30 participants attending Workshop 1 on January 31st and a total of 35 participants attending the four sessions of Workshop 2 during February.
 Given the situation with the coronavirus pandemic, there are currently no plans to repeat the workshops, although we are aware that there were people on waiting lists for both workshops who did not get a chance to attend.

-The presentations from Workshop 1 will be recorded remotely (technology permitting) during April and made available to the doctoral research students and research staff of the King’s College London Health Faculties.
-A demonstration of the two Adobe Illustrator exercises used in Workshop 2 will also be recorded and made available, as will all of the training materials that were provided to the participants as handouts.
-More details will be released once the recordings have been completed.
+The presentations from Workshop 1 were recorded remotely during April and will be made available to the doctoral research students and research staff of the King’s College London Health Faculties.
+A demonstration of the two Adobe Illustrator exercises used in Workshop 2 was remotely recorded during May and will also be made available, as will all of the training materials that were provided to the workshop participants as handouts.
+More details will be released once all of the material is online.